amorriscode/anthonymorris.dev/data/second-brain/Comic Reading List.md

 - Absolute Wonder Woman #9
 - Assorted Crisis Events #4
 - Batman #160
+- Beneath the Trees Where Nobody Sees: Rite of Spring information #1
 - Department of Truth #13
 - Exquisite Corpses #2
 - Falling in Love on the Path to Hell #4